 We move toward Throng Phedi, the foot of the pass.
 A lively tiny town called Thorong Phedi provides services to weary hikers and climbers.
 This area serves as a base camp for travelers.
 Some people try to climb to High Camp today in order to make the next day easier for them, but we do not advise trying to reach High Camp and spending the night there because it is not advisable to sleep at a higher altitude.
 Even though the next day would be challenging, we choose to stay in Thorong Phedi so that we may get a good night's sleep rather than risk sleeping at High Camp's greater altitude.
 (Stay the night at a tea house with full board)

 Today marks the culmination of our trip around the Annapurnas.
 Crossing the renowned high pass, Thorong La, will be a remarkable experience that will last a lifetime.
 In order to finish the job, an early start is necessary.
-Today's ice high-altitude track requires constant effort on our part, but the breathtaking views of the Himalayas are so alluring that our eyes tend to wander more beyond the horizon than toward the trail.
+Today's high-altitude track requires constant effort on our part, but the breathtaking views of the Himalayas are so alluring that our eyes tend to wander more beyond the horizon than toward the trail.
 With the sun sinking, we go to Muktinath.
-Muktinath is a significant Buddhist and Hindu pilgrimage site.
+Muktinath (muktikshetra) is one of the most significant Buddhist and Hindu pilgrimage sites.
 There is a Vishnu temple in the neighborhood, and a monastery lies close by.
 Muktinath is a prime example of Nepal's tolerance of all religions.
-(Stay the night at a tea house with full board)
+(Stay the night at a tea house with a full board)

 We take use of the fact that there are vehicles accessible today (bus/jeep) to go over a plateau above the Kali Gandaki, the deepest gorge in the world.
 Today, we must become used to adjusting oneself in a shared public transportation.
 The road is currently being coal-tarred, so it is bumpy and dusty, making for an unpleasant journey.
 This region's desolate scenery is reminiscent of the Tibetan Plateau.
 Today will be a boring day because we eventually have to replace our automobiles as well.
 When we get to Tatopani, we take a bath in one of the hot spring pools to soothe our sore muscles.
 (At the tea house overnight on full bb)